currencypaysdk/CurrencyPaySDK/README.md

 # The CurrencyPay SDK
 Release Note Summary:
+- Version 2.0.2: This version of the SDK supports Swift 5.
 - Version 2.0.1: This is a signficantly enhanced release of the CurrencyPay SDK.
 This version offers multi-device support while eliminating some overhead services.

 ## Overview